Marks on Art database online

 Different types of marks

 Several types of marks appear on sculptures and paintings, each with a specific function and origin.
-Maker’s marks, such as master marks, workshop marks, and those of copperplate or panel makers, were applied by the artist or craftsman themselves.
+Maker’s marks, such as master's marks, workshop marks, and those of copperplate or panel makers, were applied by the artist or craftsman themselves.
 Guild marks, added by the local guild, ensured the quality of the materials used.
 Some sculptures and paintings also bear (traces of) groove or forest marks – geometric motifs carved into the wood with a groove knife.
 These marks indicate the trade and transport of wood, often originating from Eastern Europe.
-A separate category consists of setting or positioning marks, usually numbers or letters, which show how different statue groups were to be arranged, for example, in an altar table.
+A separate category consists of positioning marks, usually numbers or letters, which show how different statue groups were to be arranged, for example, in a carved altarpiece.

 Pieter de Bloot, Sint Maarten en de bedelaar, met op de achterzijde het Rotterdamse paneelmakersmerk ‘4MM’, Victoria and Albert Museum, Londen